grafana/grafana/docs/sources/administration/plugin-management/index.md

 To browse for available plugins:

-1. While logged into Grafana as an administrator, click **Administration > Plugins and data > Plugins** in the side menu to view installed plugins.
+1. While logged into Grafana as an administrator, click **Administration > Plugins and data > Plugins** in the side menu to view installed and available plugins.
-1. Click the **All** filter to browse all available plugins.
+1. Use the search to filter based on name, keywords, organization and other metadata.
 1. Click the **Data sources**, **Panels**, or **Applications** buttons to filter by plugin type.

 ### Install a plugin

 To install a plugin:

-1. While logged into Grafana as an administrator, click **Administration > Plugins and data > Plugins** in the side menu to view installed plugins.
+1. In Grafana, click **Administration > Plugins and data > Plugins** in the side navigation menu to view all plugins.
-1. Click the **All** filter to browse all available plugins.
 1. Browse and find a plugin.
 1. Click the plugin's logo.
 1. Click **Install**.